hillaryychan/COMP6771/notes/01_Intro-and-Types.md

 * can't be null
 * you can't change what they refer to once set

-It is preferable to passing arguments by reference rather than value
+It is preferable to passing arguments by reference rather than value.
+It is fine to pass primitive data types (`char`, `int` etc) by value because copying them take very little effort

 ``` cpp
 auto by_value(std::string const sentence) -> char;